Nahatakyan/RALocalize/README.md

 There are implemented LocalizableLabel, LocalizableButton and LocalizableTextField(only for placeholder) classes

 # Usage
+Set your translation file name to 'Localizable.strings', than use '.localized' extension.

 The language of the application can be changed from the application settings (starting with iOS 13).
 ```
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {